-The region that is today southern Sweden has belonged to Denmark for most of history.
+The region that is today southern Sweden (Scania) has belonged to Denmark for most of history.
 The Danish king, therefore, also had a powerful fortress on the other side and controlled the passage in and out of the Baltic Sea.
 The king collected taxes from all the trade ships passing by.
-Sometimes the taxes financed more than a third of the expenses of the country.
+At times, these taxes financed more than a third of the expenses of Denmark.

 The first castle